10 Things Every New Program Manager Should Know

 However good you are at delegating, being in a program management role means you need to get even better at it.

-The good news is that you should have a team of project managers, and you might even have a dedicated Program Management Office to support your transformative change.
+The good news is that you should have a team of project managers, and you might even have a dedicated program management office to support your transformative change.

 There is a lot of work to do on a program, and setting it up to ensure that all the moving parts move together at the right time is a huge effort.
 You can’t do it alone and you shouldn’t try.
 Work out how much time you need to do the program initiation and then ensure you have a team in place to back you up.

-Don’t Be Afraid of Conflict
+Don’t be Afraid of Conflict

 There are lots of strands to programs.
-From projects with difficult stakeholders to seeming unachievable deadlines, every day is going to give you opportunities for conflict.
+From projects with difficult stakeholders to seemingly unachievable deadlines, every day is going to give you opportunities for conflict.
 Watch out for the things that disrupt project performance and be prepared to step in when needed to head off a conflict situation before it starts.